tmasten3/Cursus_Honorum/docs/DataSchema.md

 that describe how systems interpret those files.
 The following sections summarize the current sources and the fields systems expect.

-## Base Characters (`base_characters.json`)
+## Base Population (Dynamic Generator)
-* **Location:** `Assets/Game/Data/base_characters.json`
+* **Location:** `Assets/Game/Scripts/Characters/Generation/BasePopulationGenerator.cs`
-* **Structure:** Root object with a `Characters` array.
-Each character entry records identity, demographic fields, lifecycle flags, trait history, ambition, and civic milestones.【F:Assets/Game/Data/base_characters.json†L1-L60】
+* **Structure:** Produces a `CharacterDataWrapper` with a `Characters` array mirroring the runtime schema used by the repository.
+Entries capture Roman identity data (including gens, branch, and cognomen metadata), lifecycle flags, ambitions, and civic history.
+The generator also emits a `PopulationIndex` that caches lookups by gens, cognomen branch, and lineage.【F:Assets/Game/Scripts/Characters/Generation/BasePopulationGenerator.cs†L24-L225】【F:Assets/Game/Scripts/Characters/Generation/PopulationIndex.cs†L10-L138】
-* **Usage:** Loaded during `CharacterSystem.Initialize` through `CharacterDataLoader`, then hydrated into repositories and services for daily simulation.
-New fields should default gracefully because the loader iterates properties dynamically before handing them to repositories.【F:Assets/Game/Scripts/Characters/CharacterSystem.cs†L39-L92】
+* **Usage:** Instantiated each startup by `CharacterSystem.Initialize`, seeded with the simulation year and the configured RNG.
+Generated characters flow through `CharacterFactory.ProcessGeneratedCharacters` so existing normalization and validation rules apply uniformly.【F:Assets/Game/Scripts/Characters/CharacterSystem.cs†L52-L82】【F:Assets/Game/Scripts/Characters/CharacterFactory.cs†L73-L117】
-* **Extensibility:** Additive changes are preferred.
-Optional arrays (e.g., `TraitRecords`, `CareerMilestones`) can be empty; null values are tolerated for unknown relatives.
+* **Extensibility:** Extend the generator by adjusting the gens registry (`RomanNamingRules`) or by augmenting family synthesis helpers.
+New metadata automatically persists because the wrapper reuses the serialized `Character` model.
+Keep optional arrays (e.g., trait or milestone histories) empty rather than null for determinism.

 ## Magistrate Offices (`BaseOffices.json`)
 * **Location:** `Assets/Game/Data/BaseOffices.json`